gzkdev/credit-card-checkout-prototype/README.md

 ## Support

-If you have something nice to say to me or have a job for me, contact me via [mailto:ezihegodswill01@gmail.com](My email)
+If you have something nice to say to me or have a job for me, contact me via [My Email](mailto:ezihegodswill01@gmail.com)